 Beware, though, of making CSAT your north star in judging excellent customer service.
 This is a hot metric, but customers don’t know what’s behind the curtain, and cannot rate internal processes.
 With CSAT, you’ll only be seeing your service through your customers’ eyes.

-Your Internal Quality Score is the only metric which defines support success alongside your own benchmarks of success.
+Your Internal Quality Score is the only metric that defines support success alongside your own benchmarks of success.
 Different companies have different support goals and processes; external reviewers will judge them all against the same benchmarks.

 While the customer may rate the conversation as a success because they got a quick refund, behind the scenes, the agent may have disobeyed protocol.
-On the flip side, a customer may rate the conversation unsatisfactory because they are unhappy with the product itself, when the agent was friendly and followed processes perfectly.
+On the flip side, a customer may rate the conversation unsatisfactory because they are unhappy with the product itself when the agent was friendly and followed processes perfectly.
 See the issue?

 To calculate your IQS, your team has to do conversation reviews to rate each interaction by categories that reflect internal standards.
 Reviews can be done by support peers, managers, or QA specialists – the idea being that conversations are rated by someone who understands support goals.